Properly cleaning & caring for patio furniture

 Guide Sections

 If you invested in premium-quality outdoor furniture sets, it makes sense to make them last as long as possible.
 Keeping everything clean and maintaining them throughout the year are the first steps.
-The next is to protect your pieces when they’re not in use – during inclement weather or the cold winter.
+The next is to protect your pieces when they’re not in use – during inclement weather or the cold winter months.

 Furniture Covers – Waterproof protection for all seasons

 Protective covers are typically waterproof and woven from coated vinyl, canvas or polyester.
 Generic covers protect various types of furniture that fit within their dimensions.
-You can even shelter small patio furniture sets beneath a large tarp.
+You can even shelter small pool furniture sets beneath a large tarp.
 They provide adequate protection in most instances but may have issues depending on the fit.
 Custom-tailored covers fit specific pieces of furniture.
 Manufacturers offer them to coordinate with particular collections.
 Their snug fit provides maximum protection but these covers cost more than their generic counterparts.

 Whether you choose a generic or custom cover, select one that is water-resistant or waterproof.
 Ensure it securely fastens and provides adequate ventilation.
-Continuously wet furniture can develop mold, rust or wood rot.
+Continuously wet furniture can develop mold and mildew, rust or wood rot.
 So, it’s important that protective covers can repel rain, sleet and snow.
 Good patio furniture covers offer some means of securing the weather-resistant fabric to furniture frames.
 Tie-downs wrap directly around furniture legs, while elastic straps grip the pieces.
 Look for covers with built-in vents that allow air to pass through, without exposing the furniture to the elements.
 Trapped condensation can lead to mold build-up, so letting your items breathe is important.

 Storage & Shelter – Keeping furniture safe in inclement weather

 Some moisture and bacteria you don’t immediately detect can fester while the pieces are in storage.
-Warm and humid areas can lead to mildew, so you want to find someplace that is cool and dry.
+Warm and humid areas can lead to mold, so you want to find someplace that is cool and dry.
 Otherwise, you may have additional work to do when the pieces are removed from storage.
 Ideally elevate the furniture off the ground to avoid damage from standing water, ice or snow.

 Use a drop cloth or protective cover to keep the furniture dust-free.
 Even if you keep items in a shed or a garage, it helps to cover them to prevent scratches.
 Avoid putting cushions in plastic bags.
 Use cloth ones or ventilated storage boxes.